choderalab/openmmtools/README.md

 These classes will also contain the member functions that calculate known analytical properties of these systems, enabling the proper testing.

-Note: setup.py does not currently work.
-Also, the doctests must be run from the testsystems directory.
-This will be fixed.